 4. Free videos

 Adding a video to your website is a great way to give it a more professional experience and capture your visitors’ attention.
-While you aren’t likely to find a free video that perfectly captures your brand or messaging, you will find plenty of free video clips that you can use to build your own video.
+While you aren’t likely to find a free video that perfectly captures your website branding or messaging, you will find plenty of free video clips that you can use to build your own video.

 These stock clips can be extremely helpful if you’re working on a tight budget.
 Gather enough of them, and you may not need to shoot any new footage at all.
 Then it’s just a matter of splicing together frames on your computer and voila!
 You’ve got a new video for your website.